ryankarlos/neo4j-intermediate-cypher-ds/data-modelling/README.md

 **Note**: The died property will be optional.

+### Intermediate Nodes

+You sometimes find cases where you need to connect more data to a relationship than can be fully captured in the properties.
+In other words, you want a relationship that connects more than two nodes.
+Mathematics allows this, with the concept of a hyperedge.
+This is impossible in Neo4j, but a solution is to create intermediate nodes.
+You create intermediate nodes when you need to:

+* **Connect more than two nodes in a single context**
+* **Relate something to a relationship**
+* **Share data in the graph between entities**: In many cases relationships can share data which enables your graph to contain less duplicate data.
+Intermediate nodes also allow you to deduplicate information.

+These three use cases are used to make the graphs relationships more meaningful and sharable between nodes.

+Consider an instance model where we have a Person and Company Nodes and a  `WORKS_AT` hyperedge that has the from and to properties (dates array where each value is string representing range, array of roles) and we need to associate the role with this period of work.
+In Neo4j, there is no way to create a relationship that connects a relationship to a third node.
+Neo4j relationships can only connect two nodes.
+The solution is to replace the hyperedge with a connection point node.
+Since nodes are connection points, you simply create a node in the middle of the hyperedge.
+In this example, we replace the WORKS_AT hyperedge with an Employment intermediate node.
+This provides a connection point that allows us to connect any amount of information to a Person's term of employment at a Company.
+In addition, Person nodes can have a shared Role or Company, and allow us to very easily trace either the full details of a single person’s career, or the overlap between different individuals.

 ## Modelling Relationships

 Connections are the verbs in your use cases e.g. `What ingredients are used in a recipe?` or  `Who is married to this person?`